100% Confidential

 2026 Market Trends

-What's driving buyer activity and valuations in the it-msp sector right now.
+What's driving buyer activity and valuations in the IT Services / MSP sector right now.

 Recurring Revenue Premium